Rail Heritage Trust of New Zealand: Trust establishment

-Former New Zealand Railways Corporation executive, Euan McQueen, helped form the trust, and was chair from 1991 to 2012.
 McQueen, who had retired from NZR in 1988, had become concerned that with privatisation, historic assets would be lost.
+During his tenure McQueen personally worked on restoration projects including the Wingatui station and signal box south of Dunedin, the Moana railway precinct on the West Coast, and the Greytown Goods Shed in the Wairarapa.
 As Tranz Rail disposed of historic assets during the 1990s and early 2000s, the Trust picked up a lot of work preserving various stations, rolling stock and other equipment.
-The Rail Heritage trust pioneered the concept of "heritage rolling stock" which was leased to various preservation groups around New Zealand by Tranz Rail.
-Over 200 such items of rolling stock are now leased.